New report by Ecclesiastical reveals biggest risks facing the charity sector

 - Diversity of opinion and talent at board level will enable boards to move forward as confidently as possible in an uncertain world.

-The Charity Risk Barometer is published today on the Third Sector Insight pages.
+The Charity Risk Barometer is published today on the Ecclesiastical website.
 It follows conversations with key sector partners at a panel event last year and a survey of 200 charity leaders.